 (Android, iOS, Windows, macOS, and Linux)

-If Tresorit focuses more on businesses, then pCloud is the perfect alternative for individuals.
-It offers an easy to use software with encryption as strong as Tresorit’s.
+pCloud is aimed more at individuals than businesses, and offers an easy-to-use software with encryption as strong as Tresorit’s.
 Unfortunately, the encryption service, called pCloud Crypto, is hidden behind a paywall.
 The app providers trust that it’s unbreakable and have offered $100,000 to anyone who manages to decrypt it.
 They even have a count of how many people have tried it so far – as of now, almost 3,000 hackers have tried and failed.

 They are also serious when they say they care about your privacy.
 They have a zero-knowledge-protection policy, which means your files are encrypted before they leave your device.
 No one except you will ever be able to decrypt them.

-If you need to share files with your team members or clients, you might want to consider pCloud Business.
+If you need to share files with your team members and clients or you’re looking for Google Docs alternatives, you might want to consider pCloud Business.
 It will allow you to set up folders that you can share with your colleagues.
 The whole team can have the same editing permissions, or you can set them individually.
 It’s great for collaboration too, as it lets team members view a detailed log of edits and comment on shared files.
 If needed, you can even restore previous sessions for up to 180 days.

 Another interesting thing about pCloud is that it’s the only provider that offers a one-off lifetime subscription.
 Unfortunately, if you wish to use pCloud Crypto, you will still have to pay extra on a monthly or yearly basis.